 Factor 4.A.
 HMIS Participation and Data Quality 9 (5 Points) Scale Points First, review the percentage of data points that are recorded as missing, < 5% error 3 don't know, client refused to answer, and/or unable to calculate and award up to 3 points using the scale to the right.
 Lower percentages are better.
-5-9.9% 2 Panelists may exercise up to .6 discretion point (20% of the maximum possible value for the scoring factor) to increase or decrease the score (to a 10-14.9% 1 maximum of 3).
-When utilizing discretion, the Panel can consider data timeliness and its potential effect on data quality.
+5-9.9% 2 Panelists may exercise up to .6 discretion point (20% of the maximum possible value for the scoring factor) to increase or decrease the score (to a maximum of 3).
+When utilizing discretion, the Panel can consider data 10-14.9% 1 timeliness and its potential effect on data quality.
 Greater than 0 or equal to Second, award up to 2 points if the project submitted 80% of their required 15% error data quality reports/monthly HMIS Annual Performance Reports (APR) to the HMIS Lead.
 If the project uses a comparable database (i.e., is a Victim Service Provider), award 2 points (DV projects will be required to meet this reporting requirement during the next NOFO).

 Factor 4.B.
-Coordinated Entry 10 (10 Points- Panel Discretion) Scale Points Award up to 4 Points using the scale to the right: Bed Openings 3 - Bed Openings Reported : Take by the number of bed openings the Reported: project reported to the Coordinated Entry System and divide it by Greater than the number of bed openings the project had during the or equal to measurement period.
+Coordinated Entry 10 (10 Points- Panel Discretion) Scale Points Award up to 4 Points using the scale to the right: Bed Openings Reported: Take by the number of bed openings the project reported to the Coordinated Entry System and divide it by the number of bed openings the project had during the Bed Openings Reported: Greater than or equal to 3 Referrals Accepted: Take the number of referrals (suitable or otherwise) the project accepted from the Coordinated Entry System and divide it by how many referrals the project received (suitable or otherwise) from the Coordinated Entry System.
 Apply the scale to the right.
-80% Referrals 3 Referrals Accepted: Take the number of referrals (suitable or Accepted: otherwise) the project accepted from the Coordinated Entry System Greater than and divide it by how many referrals the project received (suitable or or equal to otherwise) from the Coordinated Entry System.
-Apply the scale to 80% the right.
-Award up to 2 additional points if the project entered their bed availability into the Vacancy Tracker (or emailed project bed availability to the matcher) weekly, totaling 80% of the time (at least 42 of 52 weeks) during the local competition period. competition period.
+80% Referrals Accepted: Greater than or equal to 80% 3 Award up to 2 additional points if the project entered their bed availability into the Vacancy Tracker (or emailed project bed availability to the matcher) weekly, totaling 80% of the time (at least 42 of 52 weeks) during the local competition period.
 Award up to 2 additional points based on the project's subjective description of how it contributes to the Coordinated Entry System, including but not limited to participating in CE workgroups, participating in case conferencing, and serving as an official access site.

-9 HUD System Performance Measures 5.1, 5.2 10 HUD System Performance Measure 1 11
+9 HUD System Performance Measures 5.1, 5.2